obsidianmd/obsidian-help/en/Obsidian Sync/Set up Obsidian Sync.md

 To connect other devices to your newly created and synced remote vault, keep reading!

-To learn more about settings and files, move onto [[Select files and settings to sync]].
+To learn more about settings and files, move onto [[Sync settings and file selection]].

 ## Sync a remote vault on another device